The Witten equation and its virtual fundamental cycle: Compactness

 Since the nonlinear term appearing in the Witten map is degenerate, it is hard to get the asymptotic behavior of the solutions lying in the zero locus.
-We need to perturb the Witten map near the Ramond marked or Ramond nodal points.
+We need to perturb the Witten map near the broad marked or broad nodal points.
 We will treat the two cases in different ways.

 Let $\frkc=(\cC,\LL, \Psi)$ be a rigidified $W$-curve.
-Choosing a rigidification $\psi$ at a marked point $p$ means fixing a basis $e=(e_1,\cdots,e_N)$ of the line bundles $\LL_1\times \cdots \LL_N$ near $p$ such that
+Choosing a rigidification $\psi$ at a marked point $p$ means fixing a basis $e=(e_1,\dots,e_N)$ of the line bundles $\LL_1\times \dots \LL_N$ near $p$ such that

 The group $G$ acts on $e$.
-We can fix a basis $e^0$, and call the corresponding rigidification $\psi^0$ the \emph{ standard rigidification}.
+We can fix a basis $e^0$ and call the corresponding rigidification $\psi^0$ the \emph{ standard rigidification}.
 Then the set of rigidifications at $p$ is $g\cdot \psi^0$.
-Let $(\psi^0, \bb)$ be a pair of data, where $\bb=(b_1,\cdots,b_N)$ is the perturbation parameter.
+Let $(\psi^0, \bb)$ be a pair of data, where $\bb=(b_1,\dots,b_N)$ is the perturbation parameter.
 We define the group action of $G$ by $g\cdot(\psi^0,\bb)=(g\cdot\psi^0, g\cdot \bb)$.

 For any rigidification $\psi=g\cdot\psi^0$, we take the pair $(\psi, g\cdot \bb)$.
 As the first step we will construct a perturbed map over $\frkc$ based on the data $(\psi, g\cdot\bb)$.
-If $p$ is a Neveu-Schwarz marked point, then we leave the Witten map unchanged.
-We only perturb the Witten map near a Ramond marked point $p$.
+If $p$ is a narrow marked point, then we leave the Witten map unchanged.
+We only perturb the Witten map near a broad marked point $p$.
 Let $[0,\infty]\times S^1$ be the cylindrical neighborhood of $p$.
-Since $p$ is Ramond, the line bundles $\LL_j$ are classified into Ramond line bundles and Neuve-Schwarz line bundles.
+Since $p$ is broad, the line bundles $\LL_j$ are classified into broad line bundles and narrow line bundles.
 As shown in Section \ref{sec:witten}, the group action of $\gamma$ at $p$ determines $W_{\gamma}$, the sum of partial monomials of $W$, and thus determines the choice of perturbed function $W_{0,\gamma}$.
 As done in Section \ref{sec:witten}, we choose a number $\bar{T}_0>T_0$, where $T_0$ is the number related to the gluing parameter occurring in Proposition \ref{deli-mumf}, and a section $\beta_j$ whose derivative has compact support in $[\bar{T}_0,\bar{T}_0+1]\times S^1$ of some line bundle such that $\beta_j \in \Omega(\LL_j^{-1}\otimes K_{log})$.
 After choosing $\bar{T}_0$, we fix $\bar{T}_0$ in this paper.
 Hence the perturbed map on $\frkc$ is defined as

 One can easily verify that